 The first thing you need to do is to pick a name for your business.
 Keep it short, simple, and easy to remember.

-We suggest choosing a self-explanatory name and include the word “picnic/s” (popular picnic companies: Posh Picnics LA, Pop Up Picnic Co, Luxury Picnics FL).
+We suggest choosing a self-explanatory name and including the word “picnic/s” (popular picnic companies: Posh Picnics LA, Pop Up Picnic Co, Luxury Picnics FL).

 Check the availability with the Secretary of State

 You should also check if the name isn’t already owned by anyone else because IF it is you’ll not be able to register it under your LLC.

 You can check the business name availability online on the official websites of the Secretary of State.

 For California, for example, this is the website where you can perform a business search.

 Last but not least, before you stick with it, google it.